history

 Hewlett-Packard brought technology jobs to town.

-While agriculture is still the cornerstone of much of Greeley's economy, technology jobs are becoming more prevalent.
+While agriculture is still the cornerstone of much of Greeley's economy, technology jobs are becoming more common.
 In 1980, HP bought the land to build a computer manufacturing plant.
 Other tech companies have since started opening offices and plants in Greeley.
 Hewlett-Packard has now left Greeley and the building and land is for sale.

 Greeley is still growing and changing today.